GovTechSG/adex-ug/User Guide/Projects.md

 ## My topics ##

-After creating a project, you can create first topic.
+After creating a project, you can create your first topic.
 The **My topics** tab is only available for **Publisher**.
 This tab shows the topic that you have published for this project.

 To **Create topic**: